-- (B) The person bow hunting must successfully complete a proficiency test as approved by action of the Muscatine City Council. - (C) The person has a license or permit required by the State of Iowa to hunt deer with a bow. - (D) The person has a permit issued by the Muscatine City Clerk. - (E) The hunt shall be authorized by action of the Muscatine City Council prior to October 1 of each year, during the time when such hunting is allowed by the law and regulations of the State of Iowa. - (F) Hunting shall not occur within one hundred fifty (150) feet of any residence, church, or occupied structure. - (G) The hunt shall be limited to the sex of the deer allowed by the laws or regulations of the State of Iowa and as allowed by action of the Muscatine City Council. - (H) The person hunting must demonstrate compliance with these requirements to any law enforcement officer upon request. - (I) Persons wishing to participate in this program are required to attend an informational meeting held by the City of Muscatine in advance of the designated season. - (J) With the permission of City Council, designated public property may be used during the designated hunting season. - (K) Property owners with adjoining lot lines will be permitted to combine properties to reach the minimum two (2) acres required for hunting and there will be no zoning restriction on this acreage.
+- (B) The person bow hunting must successfully complete a proficiency test as approved by action of the Muscatine City Council. - (C) The person has a license or permit required by the State of Iowa to hunt deer with a bow. - (D) The person has a permit issued by the Muscatine City Clerk. - (E) The hunt shall be authorized by action of the Muscatine City Council prior to October 1 of each year, during the time when such hunting is allowed by the law and regulations of the State of Iowa. - (F) Hunting shall not occur within one hundred (100) yards of any residence, church, occupied structure or park ground. - (G) The hunt shall be limited to the sex of the deer allowed by the laws or regulations of the State of Iowa and as allowed by action of the Muscatine City Council. - (H) The person hunting must demonstrate compliance with these requirements to any law enforcement officer upon request.